lm3nitro/Projects/MySQL/Part1-Installation.md

 ![Pasted image 20240504113844](https://github.com/lm3nitro/Projects/assets/55665256/d4b092fe-7261-4c21-8516-4944d63bf0cf)

 Here you can enter the password of your choosing.
-This will be needed later on, so its important to keep notr of it:
+This will be needed later, so it's important to keep note of it:

 ![Pasted image 20240504114018](https://github.com/lm3nitro/Projects/assets/55665256/4686cb19-039f-4bca-8c7b-a64d5ce8cbbf)